ML-Course-2025/session6/material/activity1.md

 **Step 9: Conclusion & Next Steps**

-*   Summarize the key finding: standard ANNs, while effective on simple datasets like MNIST, struggle with more complex image data like CIFAR-10 due to their inability to process spatial information efficiently.
+*   Summary of the key finding: standard ANNs, while effective on simple datasets like MNIST, struggle with more complex image data like CIFAR-10 due to their inability to process spatial information efficiently.
 *   This limitation provides the motivation for Part 2, where we will introduce Convolutional Neural Networks (CNNs) as a solution designed to overcome these issues.

 ```python